Date: Sun, 05 April 2020

 - Cleland Start 1:00pm start bus departs Belair NP 11:45am

-The cost of the bus is $10 and a booking can be made by clicking the button below.
+The cost of the bus is $10 and a booking can be made at the time you enter or by amending your registration.
 The bus ticket is non-refundable.
-Bus bookings will remain open until bus departure time, unless sold out earlier.
+Bus bookings will remain open until registrations close, unless sold out earlier.

 The gate to Belair will be unlocked super early.
 All parking around the Main Oval is reserved for committee and volunteers so head to any other marked car park.
 It’s a first in, first served situation in terms of proximity to Main Oval.
 Don’t park in areas that are not designated car parks.